ÂÌñÉç Computer Endpoint Security Standards

 1. Recommend encryption of local hard drives, storage devices, external hard drives, and portable devices storing or processing data.
 BitLocker (Windows) and FileVault (MacOS) are recommended.

 The above are the minimum standards.
-For a limited number of groups of endpoints stricter standards may become necessary due to federal and state laws and/or SUNY and local regulations.
+For special cases, stricter endpoint standards may become necessary due to Data Use Agreements, Federal and State laws and/or SUNY and local regulations.

 This policy and standards will be reviewed at least once a year and revised as necessary or re-confirmed as is.